FHantke/brave-browser-wiki/Brave’s-Capture-of-Usage-Data.md

 * The weekly flag is set to true if the browser is used for the first time in a calendar week, starting on Monday.
 * The monthly flag is set to true if the browser is used for the first time in a calendar month, starting on the 1st of the month.
 * The first flag is set to true if this is the first day the browser was installed.
-* The woi (week of installation), ref (referral code) if any, and dtoi (date of installation) are retrieved from browser state.
+* The woi (week of installation), ref (referral code, not used if default), and dtoi (date of installation) are retrieved from browser state.
 * The adsEnabled flag, set to true if ads are enabled in the browser.
 * The arch field, which has the CPU architecture Brave was compiled for.
 This is sent only if ads are enabled in the browser.